-Over the years, Flynn established himself as a teacher leader at the state and national level by developing and providing professional development seminars in the areas of mathematics, science, and technology.
-He was involved in numerous grant-funded research projects focused on the mathematical thinking of students.
-He was a contributing author to many publications for teachers and videos of his classroom teaching are used throughout the country for professional development.
+Mike has established himself as a teacher leader at the state and national level by developing and providing professional development seminars in the areas of mathematics, science, and technology.
+He has been a contributing author to many publications for teachers and videos of his teaching are used throughout the country for professional development.
 Mike also published a children's book called: Mutasia: The Wacky World of Figley Finch, The Endless Caverns.

 Flynn's dedication to his students and the education profession earned him some significant honors and recognitions.
-He is the 2008 Massachusetts Teacher of the Year, a recipient of a 2009 National Education Association Award for Teaching Excellence, and a 2010 recipient of the Presidential Award for Excellence in Mathematics Teaching.
-Additionally, he was an elected member of the Northampton School Committee for 8 years and served on the Northampton Education Foundation.
+He is the 2008 Massachusetts Teacher of the Year, a recipient of the 2009 National Education Association/Horace Mann Award for Teaching Excellence, and the 2010 recipient of the Presidential Award for Excellence in Mathematics and Science Teaching.